Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/events/_index.md

 This means that the Altinn Platform solution and applications running in Altinn Apps will publish events that application owners (agencies) and parties(citizens and businesses) can subscribe to and react to.

-Most components inside the Altinn Platform and Altinn Apps solutions will communicate throug syncronus http calls.
+Most components inside the Altinn Platform and Altinn Apps solutions will communicate through synchronous HTTP calls.

 ## Overall Concept

 In Altinn there will over time be thousands of different digital services deployed to Altinn Apps.
 Those digital services will be accessed by the citizens and the businesses in Norway.

-They will recieve and submitt data to/from the entity that is responsible for the digital service and others using the platform.
+They will receive and submit data to/from the entity that is responsible for the digital service and others using the platform.
 ![Event concept](concept.svg "Event concept")

-The event architecture would make it possible to get notified when there is events in the platform related to data that the different actors has intereset in.
+The event architecture would make it possible to get notified when there are events in the platform related to data that the different actors have interest in.
-It could be anything from the digital service (app) owner beeing notified that a citizen has completed a form, to that the citizen is informed that there is a new form he need to fill out.
+It could be anything from the digital service (app) owner being notified that a citizen has completed a form, to that the citizen is informed that there is a new form he needs to fill out.

 ### Events

 Events would be a combination of standard events defined by the platform and custom events added in an application by application developers.

-The events will typical only contains information about that an event has happened with a reference to some data that was changed because of that event.
-Typical the
+The events will typically only contain information about that an event has happened with a reference to some data that was changed because of that event.

 **Standard events could be**